Fr75s/bigscraperqt/README.md

 [VISIT THE WEBSITE HERE](https://fr75s.github.io/bigscraperqt/)

-## LaunchBox scraping tool
+## GUI Scraping tool

-Bigscraper-qt is a tool you can use to scrape [the LaunchBox Games Database.](https://gamesdb.launchbox-app.com/) With a simple GUI, you can easily scrape metadata from a variety of systems.
+Bigscraper-qt is a tool you can use to scrape [the LaunchBox Games Database.](https://gamesdb.launchbox-app.com/) and more.
+With a simple GUI, you can easily scrape metadata for a variety of systems.

 If you want more information, head to [the website.](https://fr75s.github.io/bigscraperqt/) This README will mainly serve as information regarding the development of bigscraper-qt.

 Need help?
-For quick support or light feature suggestions, [Visit the Discord Server.](https://discord.gg/DUAFMgrhAY) If it is a severe enough problem, you may put it into the [issue tracker.](https://github.com/Fr75s/bigscraperqt/issues)
+For quick support or light feature suggestions, [Visit the Discord Server.](https://discord.gg/DUAFMgrhAY) If it is a severe enough problem, you may put it into the [issue tracker.](https://github.com/Fr75s/bigscraperqt/issues).

 ## Running from Source